Charles F. Becker

 Polk County Bar Association (Member)

-American Bar Association (Member, Natural Resources Law Section, 1989 to present)
+American Bar Association (Member, Natural Resources Law Section)

 Iowa Association of Business and Industry (Member, Environmental Committee, 1989 to present)